szabgab/perlmaven.com/sites/en/pages/levels-of-security-using-rex.md

 First of all we need to manually ssh to the target server as user 'root' and create the .ssh directory.
 Then we copy the public key which is usually stored as `.ssh/id_rsa.pub` on our machine, to the `.ssh/authorized_keys` file on the server.
-If you already had such file with keys in it, make sure you <b>add</b> the new key to it instead of overwriting the whole file.
+If you already had such file with keys in it, make sure you **add** the new key to it instead of overwriting the whole file.

 ```
 $ ssh root@perlmaven.com "mkdir .ssh"